norpchen/ProcessGCode/README.md

 * Turn on / off the fan for all 'Support Interface' paths (I find it makes it easier to remove the support cleanly)
 * Turn on / off the fan for all 'Stacked Sparse Infill" paths
 * Turn on the fan and adjust the extruder temperature to make the raft easier to remove cleanly (only activates if it detects there is a raft)
+* Split the file into two based on layer, z height, path type or every X layers
+* Inject a gcode file at a specific layer, z height, path type, or every X layers.
+This is useful for adding filament change pause commands, adding a raft, converting a skirt to a wall, etc.

 The layer and path type detection from the comments makes it easy to add additional functionality you may need based on path or layer.